-Rotor Sagging and Bowing:
+Rotor sagging and bowing:

 Bow and sag or normally called sagging and hogging occurs on a steam turbine rotor under the following conditions:

 Sag is always present, and as it is caused by gravity, is always oriented in the downward direction.
-This perpetual downward deflection due to gravity is accommodated by the flexibility of the rotor, and is anticipated in the rotor design.
+This perpetual downward deflection due to gravity is accommodated by the flexibility of the rotor and is anticipated in the rotor design.

-- elastic bow, resulting from static load,
+- elastic bow, resulting from a static load

 - temporary bow, caused by uneven temperature field or anisotropic rotor material properties, and

-- permanent bow, wherein material yield strength has been exceeded (plastic deformation).
+- permanent bow, wherein material yield strength has been exceeded (plastic deformation)

-- When a rotor is allowed to lie at rest within its casing while the unit is hot.
+When a rotor is allowed to lie at rest within its casing while the unit is hot.
 The admission of gland sealing steam to a condensing unit while the turning gear is disengaged for instance.
-The gland steam is directed at a single point of the stationary rotor shaft, causing localised heating, and thermal bowing due to asymmetrical expansion of the rotor shaft surface.
+The gland steam is directed at a single point of the stationary rotor shaft, causing localized heating, and thermal bowing due to asymmetrical expansion of the rotor shaft surface.

 If this occurs, hand baring of the rotor is the only option, 1⁄2 a turn every half hour until the rotor becomes uniform in shape again.
 Once in its uniform shape (could take many hours) the barring system can be put into service.

-How to avoid Operationally?
+How to avoid operationally?

 When bows do occur, measuring the shaft runout in a lathe is the best way to quantify the magnitude and the location of these bowed regions.
 The horizontal method involves setting the rotor in a lathe or similar turning device.
 The rotor is turned when needed to measure shaft straightening progress with dial indicators.
 This method is typically used when shafts have high values of bowing and can also reduce excess hardness during heating cycles.
-Machining and Electric heating methods are applied for removal of rotor bow and steam chamber ovality.
+Machining and electric heating methods are applied for the removal of rotor bow and steam chamber ovality.